Binance Withdrawals Surge After Regulatory Crackdown on BUSD

 Data from Nansen, a blockchain analytics firm, shows that Jump Trading and Wintermute are among the largest firms moving funds from Binance in the past seven days.
 Reportedly, net withdrawals from Binance by crypto wallets tied with Jump reached $146 million of digital assets over the past seven days.
 According to Nansen analyst Andrew Thurman, Jump’s net withdrawals include $102 million in Binance USD, $14 million of Tether’s USDT, and $10 million of ether (ETH).
 Wintermute also withdrew a significant amount of funds, including $8.5 million of wrapped bitcoin (BTC) and $5.5 million of Circle’s USDC stablecoin from the exchange in the past week.

 The recent developments surrounding Binance highlight the challenges that the exchange faces in the highly-regulated crypto industry.
 Binance has been expanding rapidly over the past few years, but it has faced regulatory scrutiny in several jurisdictions, including the United States, Japan, and the United Kingdom.
-The exchange has been criticized for its lack of transparency in its operations, especially in relation to its reserves and proof-of-reserve audits.
+Critics have criticized the exchange for its lack of transparency in its operations, particularly regarding its reserves and proof-of-reserve audits.

 Read Also – Cftc Chair Declares Ether And Stablecoins As Commodities: Implications For Cryptocurrency Regulation.